-Marietta McCarty is the author of bestseller Little Big Minds: Sharing Philosophy with Kids, Nautilus Award winner How Philosophy Can Save Your Life: 10 Ideas That Matter Most, and The Philosopher’s Table: How to Start Your Philosophy Dinner Club—Monthly Conversation, Music, and Recipes.
+Marietta McCarty’s fourth book entitled Leaving 1203: Emptying a Home, Filling the Heart releases to her great delight October 9, 2018.
+She is the author of bestseller Little Big Minds: Sharing Philosophy with Kids, Nautilus Gold Award winner How Philosophy Can Save Your Life: 10 Ideas That Matter Most, and The Philosopher’s Table: How to Start Your Philosophy Dinner Club—Monthly Conversation, Music, and Recipes.

-Marietta enjoyed lively philosophy circles among her college students at Piedmont Virginia Community College for twenty-eight years before setting off on her career as an author.
+Marietta enjoyed lively philosophy circles among her college students at Piedmont Virginia Community College in Charlottesville, Virginia for more than two decades before setting off on her career as an author.
 Her books lead her into new circles of fledgling philosophers of all ages—on playgrounds, in dining rooms, through back doors into kitchens, through front doors into libraries and restaurants, at business meetings and after-work parties.
-Relationships prosper as honest conversation, buoyed by laughter and respect, brings people together in their quest for mental clarity.

 After spending a happy childhood in Richmond, Virginia, Marietta graduated a summa cum laude member of Phi Beta Kappa from Hollins University and earned her Master’s in philosophy from the University of Virginia.
-Her induction into the Hollins Athletic Hall of Fame in 1999 points to her love affair with sports of all kinds—director of the Blue Ridge Tennis Camp for fourteen summers, baseball player with child philosophers, coach of field hockey and basketball teams….
-The organization of Virginia Professional Communicators selected Marietta as its 2014 Newsmaker, a tribute to her three books and her philosophical travels.
+Her induction into the Hollins Athletic Hall of Fame in 1999 points to her love affair with sports of all kinds—director of the Blue Ridge Tennis Camp for fourteen summers, baseball player with child philosophers, coach of field hockey and basketball teams.